ibpdas/ibpdas/readme.md

 - **PublicChain** (discovery) — verifiable public data provenance

 ### **3. Learning tools & reusable resources**
-Lived lessons, distilled into practical tools that support day to day delivery
+Lived lessons, distilled into practical tools that colleagues can reuse.

 - Visual frameworks
 - AI & data literacy aids
 - Templates, checklists and guides

+_I share these resources so others can learn, adapt and build on them.
+All views are my own._

 ---